CERES

 2026-02-28v0.2Platform

 Initial public release of CERES.
-Predictions issued for 121 Admin1 regions across 15 countries at highest food insecurity risk: Ethiopia, Somalia, Sudan, South Sudan, Kenya, Yemen, Niger, Mali, Burkina Faso, Haiti, Afghanistan, Syria, DRC, Zimbabwe, Mozambique.
+Predictions issued at national level across 43 high-risk countries, with Admin1 disaggregation where data permits, including Ethiopia, Somalia, Sudan, South Sudan, Kenya, Yemen, Niger, Mali, Burkina Faso, Haiti, Afghanistan, Syria, DRC, Zimbabwe, and Mozambique.
 All predictions timestamped and graded at T+90 days.

 2026-02-28v0.2Model

 Logistic regression model initialised with author-specified coefficients informed by 87 IPC transition records across 31 countries (2011–2023).
 Four back-validation cases (Somalia 2011, South Sudan 2017, Ethiopia 2022, Yemen 2021) used to verify directional plausibility.
-Bootstrap resampling (2,000 input-perturbation replications) for sensitivity intervals.
-All performance metrics (Brier score, SI coverage, Tier I precision/recall) are prospective targets — grading begins May 2026 when first predictions reach their T+90 horizon.
+Input-perturbation resampling (n=2,000 replications) for 90% sensitivity intervals.
+All performance metrics (Brier score, SI coverage, Tier I precision/recall) are prospective targets.
+T+90 grading windows open June 2026 as the first predictions reach their horizon; because observed IPC outcomes publish on a 2–4 month lag, the first graded results are expected Aug–Oct 2026.
 See Validation page for live progress.

 2026-02-27v0.2Data

-Pipeline ingests eight open data streams.
-Climate: CHIRPS dekadal precipitation (SPI-3, SPI-6, rainfall deficit), MODIS NDVI 16-day composite (vegetation stress).
-Conflict: ACLED weekly events (4-week rolling, fatality count, actor type).
-Food: FEWS NET IPC estimates and market prices, WFP VAM food consumption score and rCSI, FAO GIEWS crop outlook.
-Displacement: UNHCR Admin1 IDP and refugee flows.
+Pipeline ingests six core model inputs.
+Climate: CHIRPS dekadal precipitation (SPI-3, SPI-6, rainfall deficit) and MODIS NDVI 16-day composite (vegetation stress).
+Conflict: UCDP GED georeferenced events (4-week rolling, fatality count, actor type).
+Food: IPC acute food insecurity phase, WFP VAM food consumption score and rCSI, and FAO GIEWS market and cereal prices.
+Two supplementary sources support hypothesis corroboration without entering the model: FEWS NET outlooks as a cross-check and UNHCR Admin1 displacement data.
 Grading: IPC cadre outcomes at T+90.

 2026-02-26v0.1Methodology